facette/facette/docs/man/facette.1.md

 # DESCRIPTION

 Facette is a web application to display time series data from various sources — such as collectd, Graphite, InfluxDB or KairosDB.

 # OPTIONS

--c *file*
+-c, --config=*/etc/facette/facette.yaml*
-:   Specify the application configuration file path (default: /etc/facette/facette.yaml).
+:   Specify the application configuration file path.

--h
+-h, --help
 :   Display application help and exit.

--V
+-V, --version
 :   Display the application version and exit.

 # SIGNALS